-The "Legacy" strategy mobilizes assets-both financial and non-financial-that are to be used during a client's lifetime and beyond.
+The "Legacy" strategy mobilizes assets-both financial and non-financial-that are to be used for needs beyond one's own, during a client's lifetime and beyond.
 Philanthropy is an important component of the legacy bucket and is, therefore, a meaningful category for celebrities to consider in all the ways we've mentioned throughout this paper.

-Celebrities have additional considerations and complexities associated with forming legacies: the steps we've highlighted hopefully present an opportunity to create successful legacies by utilizing their platform, connecting with true purpose and living with intention.
+Celebrities have additional considerations and complexities associated with forming legacies: the steps we've highlighted hopefully present an opportunity to create successful legacies by utilizing their platform, connecting with true purpose and living with intention

-\ UBS Wealth Way is an approach incorporating Liquidity.
+^{}UBS Wealth Way is an approach incorporating Liquidity.
 Longevity.
 Legacy. strategies that UBS Financial Services Inc. and our Financial Advisors can use to assist clients in exploring and pursuing their wealth management needs and goals over different time frames.
 This approach is not a promise or guarantee that wealth, or any financial results, can or will be achieved.
 All investments involve the risk of loss, including the risk of loss of the entire investment.
-Time frames may vary.
-Strategies are subject to individual client goals, objectives and suitability